Stake Land: Plot

 The group next encounters a survivors' settlement and discover that Sister also escaped.
-The same night, celebrations are interrupted when The Brotherhood, using helicopters, drops vampires into town, killing many residents.
+The same night, celebrations are interrupted when The Brotherhood, using helicopters, drop vampires into town, killing many residents.
 Though invited to stay and help rebuild the settlement, the group decides to move on towards the north again.

 Midway, their car breaks down and they have to continue their journey on foot.
-They manage to avoid dangerous areas for some time but, while sleeping at an abandoned auto junk yard, they are attacked by 'berserkers', the oldest and strongest kind of vampire.
-They run into a corn field, and Sister diverts the chase away from the others, then shoots herself in the head when overrun.
+They manage to avoid dangerous areas for some time; while sleeping at an abandoned auto junk yard, they are attacked by 'berserkers', the oldest and strongest kind of vampire.
+They run into a corn field and Sister diverts the chase away from the others, then shoots herself in the head when overrun.

 After several days of walking through the wilderness, they take shelter in a broken-down school bus turned camper and notice in the morning that Willie is missing.
 The three search for him, first finding his blanket then finding Willie killed and strung up in a tree.
 Mister notes he has never encountered a thinking vampire before and warns the others to stay alert.
 Despite their best efforts, Belle is taken from their campsite during the night and Mister and Martin find her in an abandoned silo the following day, wrapped in barbed wire and bitten.
 Jebedia Loven, now a thinking vampire thanks to having given himself willingly to the vampires that attacked him, reveals himself and attacks Martin and then Mister.
-Martin manages to impale Jebedia, and an injured Mister is successful in finishing him off.
-Martin mercy kills the dying Belle, saving her from becoming a vampire.
+Martin manages to impale Jebedia and an injured Mister finishes him off.
+Martin kills Belle, saving her from becoming a vampire.

-The duo then heads north again, acquiring a pickup truck, and they meet Peggy, who lives alone in an abandoned restaurant and who picks off approaching vampires using a crossbow.
-Martin and Peggy have an instant connection, and Martin easily attacks and kills a vamp outside the restaurant that night, with Mister covertly looking on.
+The duo head north again, acquiring a pickup truck and they meet Peggy, who lives alone in an abandoned restaurant and who picks off approaching vampires using a crossbow.
+Martin and Peggy have an instant connection and Martin easily attacks and kills a vampire outside the restaurant that night, with Mister covertly looking on.
 The next day, Mister is gone and Martin finds his mentor's skull pendant hanging from the truck's mirror.
-He and Peggy head off by themselves, finally arriving at the border to Canada, or the New Eden for which they were searching.
+He and Peggy head off by themselves, finally arriving at the border to Canada, the New Eden for which they were searching.